Aeronautical Navigation Database (ANDB)

 Analyzing and coding procedures on a daily basis can be tedious and requires great attention to detail to avoid submission of errors.
 A robust software production application was needed to reduce the amount of human processing and human error.
 In 2004, AeroNavData began development on their proprietary production software application that includes easy to use forms for data entry, numerous form validations to cut down on keystroke errors, the ability to visually quality check the coding for accuracy and aircraft flyability, and a data output process that employs database integrity checking.
-Our software application, the AeroNavData Navigation Data (AND) Production Software, currently at version 6.1.0 has been updated with numerous enhancements adding additional integrity checks, features, and improved functionality.
-Along with our production system we have invested in a robust infrastructure including state-of-the-art computers, high speed internet access, nightly off-site backup, and an on-site generator to ensure no breaks in support or service.
-AeroNavData was granted a FAA Type 1 LOA in February 2009, certifying our production environment and process was in compliance with RTCA DO-200A.
+Our software application, the AeroNavData Navigation Data (AND) Production Software has been updated with numerous enhancements adding additional integrity checks, features, and improved functionality.
+Along with our production system, we have invested in a robust infrastructure including state-of-the-art computers, high-speed internet access, nightly off-site backup, and an on-site power generator to ensure no breaks in support or service.
+AeroNavData was granted an FAA Type 1 LOA in February 2009, certifying our production environment and process was in compliance with RTCA DO-200A.

 We fully understand customer and industry requirements.